okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Improved email magic link authentication experience is EA in Preview

 Email magic links are enhanced to allow end users to authenticate in two different contexts.
 They can authenticate using the same location where they click the link and quickly return to the application context.
 Or, if the end user clicks the link in a different browser, they can enter a one-time password to proceed with authentication.
-See [Sign in with password and email factors](/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-email/) and [Use redirect auth with the Identity Engine sample apps](/docs/guides/sampleapp-oie-redirectauth/).
+See [Okta email (magic link/OTP) integration guide](/docs/guides/authenticators-okta-email/aspnet/main/) and [Use redirect auth with the Identity Engine sample apps](/docs/guides/sampleapp-oie-redirectauth/).

 #### Password as an optional authenticator is EA in Preview